Our Group and our Mission

 The D3 group

-Formally The D3 Group (D3G) comprises a translational research and education network spanning the Developmental Dental Defect (DDD = D3) sector, originally in Australia and New Zealand (the Hub) and increasingly around the world.
+Formally The D3 Group (D3G) comprises a translational research and education network spanning the Developmental Dental Defect (DDD = D3) and Chalky Teeth sector – originally across Australia and New Zealand (the Hub) and now around the world.
 But actually we are an eclectic bunch of individuals whose lives have been touched by D3 problems one way or another.
 Some of our families have experienced D3s first hand, many of us care for people with D3s either as dental practitioners or public health professionals, and many others are engaged in D3 research and education.
 We are also pleased to have a growing number of medicos and D3-savvy folk from industry amongst us (see D3G Down Under and International Friends).

-All of us share the vision that teaming up and pulling together in a global "D3 family" effort will help get "chalky teeth" problems such as Molar Hypomin, AI and allied tooth decay recognised better, understood better, and cared for better.
+All of us share the vision that teaming up and pulling together in a global "D3 family" effort will help get "chalky teeth" problems – particularly Molar Hypomineralisation and allied tooth decay – recognised better, understood better, and cared for better.
 Our overall mission is to make many of these problems go away through prevention – at medical (primary), dental (secondary) and social levels.

 D3 Science to Social Good logo

 Besides our focus on education and advocacy, we also aim to foster improved research and healthcare of D3s, with a focus on prevention.
 To do so, a key goal is to develop and exploit a scientifically-driven translational research network that strengthens our field and connects it with others around the world.
-In other words, our action plan is to develop a pathway "towards stronger science, better practice, and social good".
+In other words, our action plan is to develop a pathway towards "stronger science, better practice, and

 More specifically, our key objectives are to: